espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

 Making the shot.

 The Rancilio Silvia Control Panel is strictly classic, old school.
-No temp gage or pressure gage (if you want to really geek out you can look into PID conversion).
+No temperature or pressure gauge (if you want to really geek out you can look into PID conversion though I don't think it's a great investment).

 Operation is pretty simple.

 At this point switch the top rocker indicated by a line art of a coffee cup - the round orange light will illuminate and the pump will engage pushing hot water through coffee grounds -- extracting the espresso.
-Within the first 5 seconds you should be getting at least drips.
+Within the first 5 +/-seconds you should be getting at least drips.
 If you don't get anything after 10 seconds you should switch the rocker to off (pressure will release in drip pan) and start over with a coarser grind.
 If you get a fast pale frothy shot you need to adjust for finer grind.
-A good shot will have auburn 'crema' over black strong espresso.
-Extraction time for a double filter can be 20 or 25 seconds - maybe a bit longer.
+A good shot will have auburn crema over black strong espresso or even pure crema.
+Extraction time for a double filter can be 20 or 35 seconds - maybe even longer.
 Watch the flow of espresso and if you see a blond color or bubbles in the flow you should stop the shot.
-Switch the espresso rocker switch off to stop the extraction.
+Switch the espresso rockerswitch off to stop the extraction.

 Step 4.